Summary

 The Exception

 There is an exception, however.
-End users who are occasionally invited to try something new, such as a new version of an internal SAP application, don't require MSDN or Visual Studio licenses.
+End users occasionally invited to try something new, such as a new version of an internal SAP application, don't require MSDN or Visual Studio licenses.
 However, professional testers would still need appropriate licensing.

 Azure DevOps Server is Production Use